 Once you feel comfortable with the forced air exhalation through a partially closed glottis, try it on the inhale.
-This is little more difficult, but quite possible.
+This is a little more difficult, but quite possible.

-Try to breath in the ujjayi fashion for at least 10 breaths.
+Try to breathe in the ujjayi fashion for at least 10 breaths.
 Notice what is happening in your body when you do this.
 Initially, you may feel very relaxed.
 As you continue this breathing exercise even longer than 10 cycles, the improved oxygenation that this practice brings you, will now lift fatigue and bring you more energy!

 If you make this breathing technique a part of your daily self-care practice, you will be richly rewarded with energy, relaxation and health!
-The yogis have know about this for centuries, and can slow their heart rate, their breathing rate and their metabolic rates to almost non-discernible levels.
+The yogis have known about this for centuries, and can slow their heart rate, their breathing rate and their metabolic rates to almost non-discernible levels.

 May you find relaxation and rejuvenation when you learn how to do ujjayi breathing.
-May this practice enhance your healing as you become aware of your body and it's functions, and stay in the moment with it!
+May this practice enhance your healing as you become aware of your body and its functions, and stay in the moment with it!

 Thank you so much for considering a donation to help support this website.
 I appreciate your thank-you for access to so much free information.
 If you feel you have been blessed by this website, thank-you for your donation!
 I promise, that I will continue to provide you with lots of information and pay it forward to all in whatever way I can!